kissattilacsaba/Task_Management_API/README.md

 (A docker setup was also created, but it had problems with the BackgroundScheduler, so it was left out for now)
 ## API endpoint documentation

+Following the above setup, the base url of the API is: `http://127.0.0.1:8000` The endpoint have to be appended to it.

 One Task has the following fields:
 * `id`: id of the task
 * `title`: title of the task